firstdraft/slash_console/README.md

 - Only use for applications where the security trade-offs are acceptable.
 Basically, only for toy apps; never where real user data is at risk.
 For serious apps, SSH into the server and run `rails console` at the command-line.
 - Make up a strong, unique `ADMIN_PASSWORD` for each app.
+- In production, the gem allows console access from all IP addresses (0.0.0.0/0) when authenticated.
+The authentication layer is your only protection.

 ## How It Works